-2 Anti-Money Laundering Regulatory/ Administrative Requirements and Enforcement combatting the financing of terrorism (AML/CFT) regulatory authorities for the purposes of the Act:
+2 Anti-Money Laundering Regulatory/ Administrative Requirements and Enforcement

 2.1 What are the legal or administrative authorities for imposing anti-money laundering requirements on financial institutions and other businesses?
 Please provide the details of such anti-money laundering requirements.